Bordered theory for pillowcase homology: Geometric pairing

-\item There exists a periodic map $A$, such that a pair $(\tilde{L}_0,\tilde{L}_1)$ in $\tilde{P}$ has a periodic map with positive shadow. \end{enumerate} \end{lemma} \begin{proof} Suppose $Im(A_*)=<p L_0>= <q L_1>$.
+\item There exists a periodic map $A$, such that a pair $(\tilde{L}_0,\tilde{L}_1)$ in $\tilde{P}$ has a periodic map with positive shadow. \end{enumerate} \end{lemma} \begin{proof} Suppose $Im(A_*)=\langle p L_0\rangle = \langle q L_1\rangle $.
 Choose a metric so that $\P$ is hyperbolic.
-Then $\tilde{P}=\mathbb{H}/{<\gamma >}$, where $\gamma$ is a translation along a geodesic.
-This geodesic is a preimage of a geodesic representing $p L_0= q L_1$.
+Then $\tilde{P}=\mathbb{H}/{\langle \gamma \rangle }$, where $\gamma$ is a translation along a geodesic.
+This geodesic is the preimage of a geodesic representing $p L_0= q L_1$.
 Because this translation is fixed point free, it is either parabolic or hyperbolic.
 This implies that $\tilde{P}$ is homeomorphic to a cylinder.
 It is now straightforward to see that d) is equivalent to all other statements. \end{proof} Now we are prepared to make any pair $(L_0,L_1)$ admissible.
-Suppose there is an essential immersed periodic map A. Then isotope one of the curves (say $\tilde{L}_0$) in the covering $\tilde{P}$ to introduce an intersection with another curve, and then push the isotopy down to pillowcase.
-Note that if $Im(A_*)=<p L_0>= <q L_1>$, then one needs to do isotopies of $\tilde{L}_0$ in $p$ different points, so that it projects down to an isotopy of $L_0$.
+Suppose there is an essential immersed periodic map A. Then we isotope one of the curves (say $\tilde{L}_0$) in the covering $\tilde{P}$ to introduce an intersection with another curve, and then push the isotopy down to pillowcase.
+Note that if $Im(A_*)=\langle p L_0\rangle = \langle q L_1\rangle $, then we need to do isotopies of $\tilde{L}_0$ in $p$ different points, so that it projects down to an isotopy of $L_0$.

-\item Here we need to show that $\mathcal M(x,y)$ is finite, assuming $(L_0,L_1)$ is admissible \footnote{In fact on can prove that $M(x,y)$ if finite for not admissible pairs too, but for our purposes we do not need this stronger statement.}.
+\item Here we need to show that $\mathcal M(x,y)$ is finite, assuming $(L_0,L_1)$ is admissible \footnote{In fact, one can prove that $\mathcal M(x,y)$ if finite for not admissible pairs too, but for our purposes we do not need this.}.
 Denote by $\pi_2(x,y)$ the space of homotopy classes of smooth discs from $x$ to $y$.
-We first show that there are finite number of elements $\phi \in \pi_2(x,y)$, which can possibly have immersed representatives (the relevant condition is shadow $Sh(\phi)$ being positive).
+We first show that there is a finite number of elements $\phi \in \pi_2(x,y)$, which can have immersed representatives (the relevant condition is shadow $Sh(\phi)$ being positive).
 Then we show that every such class $\phi$ has exactly one immersed representative from $\mathcal M(x,y)$.

-\begin{lemma} In case $\pi_2(x,y) \neq \emptyset$, we have a free and transitive action
+\begin{lemma} In case $\pi_2(x,y) \neq \emptyset$ we have a free and transitive action